-1 person \$210/each 4 people \$52.5 /each

-2 people \$105/each 5 people \$42/each

-3 people \$70/each 6 people \$35/each

-7 + people \$25/each

 To schedule your tour please speak direct to the Volunteer Coordinator or Laura Lizano.
 Confirmation on all tours must be made 24 hours in advance.
 Transportation is paid to CRARC and includes a lunch-to-go which will be prepared the morning before you leave.
 The bus leaves from 7am to 8am after breakfast.
 You may choose any tour offered or a combination of multiple tours.
 On arrival you pay the tour company direct either by cash or credit card.

-^{}Dinner will be cooked and saved for every volunteer in the kitchen for you when you arrive back at night.
+Dinner will be cooked and saved for every volunteer in the kitchen for you when you arrive back at night.

-Monteverde Rainforest Tour:

-o people \$70,000T 7 + people \$25/each

-3 people \$70/each 6 people \$35/each

-2 people \$105/each 5 people \$52.5/each

-1 person \$210/each 4 people \$52/each

-To schedule your tour please speak direct to the Volunteer Coordinator or Laura Lizano.
-Confirmation on all tours must be made 24 hours in advance.
-Transportation is paid to CRARC and includes a lunch-to-go which will be prepared the morning before you leave.
-The bus leaves from 7am to 8am after breakfast.
-You may choose any tour offered or a combination of multiple tours.
-On arrival you pay the tour company direct either by cash or credit card.

 Packing Information

 While the temperatures are usually in the 70s, global warming has made conditions less predictable (and more weather extremes) and we have had a stray week or two where temperatures are in the 60s with rain, during which volunteers felt sweatshirts were a good idea, as they were cold without them.
+Costa Rica now requires a PIN number be entered for any debit card purchases over \$45.
+We have noticed many volunteers who don't know their PIN and get to Costa Rica and can not use their cards here, so please find out what it is before arrival.

 Please note that the packing list is meant as a guideline.
 There is no single item that you can't live without for one week.
 Pack what you think you will need to be comfortable, but do not get preoccupied about items that you didn't bring, weren't on the list, etc. Everyone has different opinions about essential items!

-You will be provided with one towel for your weeklong stay, but be ready to hang them out to dry each day or bring extras if you feel it's necessary.

 - Work gloves

 - Sunscreen

 - Sun hat

 - 2 3 Pants for working

-^{}Dinner will be cooked and saved for every volunteer in the kitchen for you when you arrive back at night.
+- Towels

+- Closed-toe shoes (because couple of the animals will pick at your feet)

-- Toilet paper / tissues or wipes (available locally as well)
+- Toilet paper/tissues or wipes (available locally as well)

-- Comfortable walking shoes

 - Toiletries and any prescription medication needed

 - T-shirts/Shorts

 - Umbrella or rain poncho

 - Long socks, especially if you are not bringing boots

 - Day Pack / Small backpack

 - Camera / memory cards / chargers

 - Money / Credit Cards for personal expenses

 - Travel Charger

 - Rain or Rubber Boots

 - Pants and Long Sleeves for chilly evenings

-Blankets, towels or a sleeping bag may help you be more comfortable, as the bedding or linens may not be what you are accustomed to.
-The vast majority of volunteers find the sheets and blankets completely satisfactory and feel that taking up extra luggage space isn't worth the cost or effort, though this is a personal decision.
+Blankets, towels, or a sleeping bag may help you be more comfortable, as the bedding or linens may not be what you are accustomed to.
+Most volunteers find the sheets and blankets completely satisfactory and feel that taking up extra luggage space isn't worth the cost or effort, though this is a personal decision.
 Others have brought "travel blankets" or "sleep sacks" which are much easier to pack